-The previous instructor of this course, Dr. Porzecanski, has decades of lived experience in many of the topics we will be exploring.
-Due to his retirement, you will miss out on his illuminating realworld examples and his style of facilitating discussion through challenging, multidimensional questions.
-This syllabus mirrors Dr. Porzecanski's closely, and I acknowledge that much of its content is taken verbatim or in modified form from his syllabus for this class.
-Portions of the syllabus are also derived in some fashion from Dr. Coenen, who has on occasion taught the class.
+The regular instructor of this course, Dr. Porzecanski, has decades of lived experience in many of the topics we will be exploring.
+Due to his absence this semester, you will miss out on his illuminating real-world examples and his style of facilitating discussion through challenging, multidimensional questions.

+This syllabus mirrors Dr. Porzecanski's closely, and I would like to acknowledge that much of its content is taken verbatim or in modified form from his syllabus for this class.